Latin Name: Pimpinella anisum

 Extraction: Distillation of herbs & seeds

 The Middle East first gave us Aniseed and it is now found in the warmer parts of Europe as well as North Africa and the USA.
 Cultivated to about two feet it has delicate feathery leaves with tiny white blossoms.
-The greyish brown seeds are crushed before distillation increasing the oil yield.
+The greyish-brown seeds are crushed before distillation increasing the oil yield.
 Low temperatures tend to solidify the oil and may need to be hand warmed before use.

-Widely used as a spice, Aniseed has been used for flatulence, griping pains and painful periods.
+Aniseed is widely used as a spice, Aniseed has been used for flatulence, griping pains and painful periods.

 Aniseed is a top note it blends well with lavender, orange, pine and other spice oils.

 - Anethole is a major component and can cause dermatitis in some individuals.

 - Keep essential oils out of the reach of children at all times.